Cesar Chavez: Links with Synanon and Ferdinand Marcos: 1977

 Chavez told the executive committee that radical change was necessary in the UFW; he stated that they could be either a union or a movement, but not both.
-If the former, they would have to start paying wages to their staff, rather than rely on volunteers, which at that time they were not in a financial position to do.
+If the former, they would have to start paying wages to their staff rather than relying on volunteers, which at that time they were not in a financial position to do.
 He instead urged them to become a movement, which he argued meant establishing communal settlements for members, drawing on a Californian religious organization, Synanon, as an exemplar.
 Chavez had become increasingly interested in Synanon, a drug-treatment organization that had declared itself a religion in 1975 and which operated out of a compound east of Fresno.
 He admired Synanon's leader Charles Dederich, and the way that the latter controlled his planned community.
 In Chavez's opinion, Dederich was "a genius in terms of people".

 In February 1977, Chavez took the UFW's executive board on a visit to the Synanon compound.
-There, they took part in a therapy system based on Dederich's own process, "the Game," as part of which each "player" was singled out in turn to receive harsh, profanity-laced criticism from the rest of the community.
+There, they took part in a therapy system based on Dederich's own process, "the Game", as part of which each "player" was singled out in turn to receive harsh, profanity-laced criticism from the rest of the community.
 Dederich had told Chavez that "the Game" was key to reshaping the UFW, and the latter decided that he wanted everyone at La Paz to play it.
-He received tacit agreement from the executive board although some of its members privately opposed the measure.
-The Game took place at La Paz on Sunday mornings and Wednesday evenings, and at its height about 100 people were taking part in it each week.
+He received tacit agreement from the executive board, although some of its members privately opposed the measure.
+The Game took place at La Paz on Sunday mornings and Wednesday evenings, and at its height, about 100 people were taking part in it each week.
 There it was used to shape behavior and punish nonconformity.
 Many individuals dreaded the humiliation it involved, disliked the obscenities that were part of it, and found going through it to be a traumatic experience.
 Chavez remained enthusiastic about the Game, calling it "a good tool to fine-tune the union".
 Many of those close to Chavez, including his wife and Richard Chavez, refused to take part.
 The farmworkers were not informed about the Game.
 Various long-term supporters of the UFW, including various clerical figures, visited La Paz at this time and left alarmed by how it had changed.